Observational constraints on complex quintessence with attractive self-interaction: Observational constraints

-where $c$ is the speed of light.
 Also, for this sampler we are taking the nuisance parameter $M$ inside the sample, for this we choose the respective values of $M$ from a statistical analysis of the $\Lambda$CDM model with a fixing $H_0$ from the Late Universe measurements (SH0ES + H0LiCOW) as $H_0 =73.8 \pm 1.1 \text{km/s/Mpc}$ with $M=-32.79$.